-Students who qualify for financial aid through the federal Work-Study Programs will find job opportunities listed in the Student Employment Office for jobs located both on-campus and off-campus.
+Students who qualify for financial aid through the federal Work-Study Programs will find job opportunities listed on the Career Services Web site, MySpartanCareer, for jobs located both on-campus and off-campus.

 A student who plans to work will need to provide identification and an original Social Security card in order to complete the W-4 and I-9 forms to comply with federal laws.
-A complete list of acceptable documents and more specific information is available at the Student Employment Office, 110 Student Services Building, 355-9520, extension 480.
+A complete list of acceptable documents and more specific information is available at Career Services, 113 Student Services Building, 1-517-355-9510.

-Besides listing job opportunities, the Student Employment Office offers many other services and resources to students during their careers at MSU.
-Services include workshops offered throughout the year to aid students in their job searches, resume critiquing, advising about specific aspects of jobs searches and employment, a career-related referral service for paid internships, on-campus interviewing for summer positions, and a Summer Employment Fair, held every February.
+Besides listing job opportunities, Career Services offers many other services and resources to students during their careers at Michigan State University.
+Services include workshops offered throughout the year to aid students in their job searches, resume critiquing, advising about specific aspects of jobs searches and employment, a career-related referral service for paid internships, on-campus interviewing for summer positions, and a summer Employment Fair, held every February.